luontola/tdd-mooc/data/exercises.md

 # Exercise 4: Legacy code

-Clone the project <https://github.com/emilybache/GildedRose-Refactoring-Kata>.
-Take one of the JavaScript editions of that project and configure it to use the [Stryker mutation testing framework](https://stryker-mutator.io/).
-Also install a basic code coverage tool which calculates line coverage.
+Clone the project <https://github.com/luontola/tdd-mooc-legacy-code> and follow its instructions.

-The assignment is to *write tests for the above code, until it has 100% mutation test coverage.*
+The assignment is to *write tests for the above code, until it has 100% mutation test coverage*, and then *refactor it and add a new feature*.
+See the project's readme for details.

-TODO: simplify the project, preconfigure stryker and some line coverage tool

 ##### What to submit